margaretstorey/startup2024/milestone 1 - proof of concept.md

 ### 6. Deliverables (to submit post presentation)

+Please send us via message on Slack on our private group channel:
+- the presentation,
+- a summary document of the above (progress, feature list, road map),
+- group reflection,
- ⚠️ **Please send us via message on Slack (your private group channel): the presentation, a summary document of the above (progress, feature list, road map), group reflection, individual summary of work done by each team member,  and a link to your GitHub repository.**
+- individual summary of work done by each team member (e.g., a link to your log/journal or a one page summary of your contributions),
+- and a link to your GitHub repository.

  ### 7. Expectations